arleigh418/Address-Normalization-For-Taiwan-Based-on-GoogleAPI-and-Regular-Expression/README.md

 4. Folder 'Log' is for logging all processes and also error.

-5. It handle blank symbols and also transform full-shaped to half-shaped.
+5.This Project support .csv & .xlsx

-6.This Project support .csv & .xlsx
+6. It handle blank symbols and also transform full-shaped to half-shaped.

 # Result